27 Types of Construction Vehicles with Their Names, Pictures, and Features

 crane

 A crane is a big vehicle in the world of construction that moves horizontally and vertically.
 It has large sheaves and a wire rope attached with a hook to load up heavy material.
-This trunk-like structure operates via a lever and a pulley system, giving it a mechanical advantage.
+As one example of a construction crane, this trunk-like structure operates via a lever and a pulley system, giving it a mechanical advantage, while many others fall under the broader types of construction vehicles used across job sites.

 These are the features of a crane: